tfohlmeister/eink-display-server/README.md

         --name eInkServer \
         tfohlmeister/eink-display-server:latest

+You can now load an eInk-optimized version of a random wallpaper at `http://$HOST_IP/wallpaper.bmp`.

 ### Advanced examples
-This will mount a local image folder `/path/to/local/images`:
+This command will mount a local image folder `/path/to/local/images`:

     docker run -d \
         --name eInkServer \